springone-tour-2021/lab-workshop-3/workshop/content/exercises/C-02-content.md

 ```

 Notice that each directory contains a file called `kustomization.yaml`.
-These enable the use of [kustomize](https://kustomize.io), a tool for composing and customizing yaml configuration.
+These files enable the use of [kustomize](https://kustomize.io), a tool for composing and customizing yaml configuration.

 Let's focus on the `manifests/base/app` directory.
-- This directory contains the typical deployment and service manifests.
+This directory contains:
-The deployment resource will deploy and manage the pod in which the application will run, and the service will make the application accessible outside the cluster.
+- the typical deployment and service manifests (the deployment resource creates and manages the pod in which an application runs; the service provides an endpoint for requests to an app)
-- You can also see the application's properties file.
-This file will be converted into a ConfigMap that the app can read from at startup.
+- the Java application's properties file, to be converted into a ConfigMap for the app
-- The kustomization.yaml file ties it all together.
-It tells kustomize which files to use and what further modifications to make so that kustomize can produce the yaml you want to apply.
+- a kustomization.yaml file that ties it all together - it specifies which files to use and what modifications to make

 Take a look at the `kustomization.yaml` file.
 ```editor:open-file